is-it-ayush/rust-fr/README.md

 ### why?

-The aim was education.
+The aim was to learn.
 I wrote this so I can learn how serde internally works and how to encode data into bytes that can ultimately be transferred over the wire or elsewhere.

 ### format specification.
+- The format is not self-describing.
 - Primitive types are serialized as is.
     - bool: 0 -> false, 1 -> true (1 byte)
     - i8, i16, i32, i64: as is.